hemanthkumargr/docs/appendix/Braintree-Environment-Setup.md

 Now that you have your environment set up, let's begin setting up the [[Braintree Module]].

 ## Integration Test
-Once you have acquired your merchant and API keys, it would be beneficial to write your own integration test or run the `BraintreeCheckoutServiceIntegrationTest` that is included with this module.
+Once you have acquired your merchant and API keys, it would be beneficial to write your own integration test similar to the `BraintreeCheckoutServiceIntegrationTest` that is included with this module.

-To run the `BraintreeCheckoutServiceIntegrationTest`, you will need to add the following property files to your classpath:
+To test your keys with the included `BraintreeCheckoutServiceIntegrationTest`, you can clone the `blc-braintree` repo and add the following property files to your classpath:
 - config/bc/override/common.properties
 - config/bc/override/development.properties

-You will need to put the appropriate keys into the correct file according to the instructions above.
+You will need to put your keys into the correct file according to the instructions above.
-Once those properties are in place, you can run:
+Once those properties are in place, you can run on `blc-braintree`:

 ```java
 mvn test